Kath & Kim: Development

-The characters of Kath, Kim (created by Riley and Turner) and Sharon (created and played by Magda Szubanski) first featured in their current forms during the mid-1990s as a weekly segment of the Australian comedy series Big Girl's Blouse (Seven, 1994–95), having appeared in a more embryonic incarnation earlier in the decade on the sketch comedy show Fast Forward (Seven, 1989–92).
+The characters of Kath, Kim (created by Riley and Turner) and Sharon (created and played by Magda Szubanski) first featured in their current forms during the mid-1990s as a weekly segment of the Australian comedy series Big Girl's Blouse (Seven, 1994–95), having appeared in an embryonic incarnation earlier in the decade on the sketch comedy show Fast Forward (Seven, 1989–92).
 They also appeared in Something Stupid (Seven, 1998).
 Robbins had also appeared on Fast Forward, while Rowsthorn and Robbins had previously worked together on The Comedy Company.

 The skits were developed by Riley and Turner into a full series.
 Big Girl's Blouse had been deemed a failure by the ABC head of comedy Geoff Portman who wanted to pull Kath and Kim.
 But it was championed by Sandra Levy the ABC Head of Television so Kath and Kim had the distinction for a comedy show of being produced by the drama department, and was loved by a very broad audience, including the "suburban people" it parodied.

 The name of the series "Kath and Kim" is a pun of the idiom kith and kin which is an old fashioned idiom for 'friends and family'.

 Twenty-four episodes lasting approximately twenty-five minutes each across three seasons aired on ABC TV from 2002 to 2004.
 The series debuted on 15 May 2002 on the ABC Network with "Sex" and became one of the highest-rated shows for ABC.
 A replacement of a full series occurred in 2005 with the telemovie Da Kath & Kim Code.
-The fourth season of Kath & Kim began airing on the Seven Network on 19 August 2007, due to the contract expiring with ABC.
+The fourth season of Kath & Kim began airing on the Seven Network on 19 August 2007; the arrangement with Seven having begun after their contract with the ABC expired.

 In late 2009, they announced that writing had begun on season 5, but by May 2010, Turner said: "We sort of felt like it was the end two years ago.
 We thought, 'We've done enough and the well is dry and we can't think of any more ideas' ...
 We think we might just leave it for now."

 Writing

 The alternative vocabulary including the mixed metaphors, hypercorrection, malapropisms, eggcorns (like "ravishing" instead of "ravenous"), and mis-pronunciations of the regular characters are much repeated by the show's fans.
-These include: "Look at moy" (look at me)—used by Kath to command attention during arguments, and "It's noice, different and unusual"—used by Kath, Kim and Sharon to express approval or agreement.
+These include: "Look at moi” (look at me)—used by Kath to command attention during arguments, and "It's noice, different and unusual"—used by Kath, Kim and Sharon to express approval or agreement.